Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychDemos.md

    [FontDemo](FontDemo)                - How to check for font availability and set font.
    [GarboriumDemo](GarboriumDemo)           - Demonstrate superimposed drawing of many Gabors by use of alpha-
                              blending, 'DrawTextures' batch drawing and PTB imaging pipeline.
    [GazeContingentDemo](GazeContingentDemo)      - Implementation of a simple gaze contingent display
    [GLSLCLUTAnimDemo](GLSLCLUTAnimDemo)        - Demonstrates use of function moglClutBlit to
                              perform CLUT animation with GLSL in an OS independent way.
    [GPGPUDemos](GPGPUDemos)              - Demos for use of GPGPU computing with Psychtoolbox.
    [GratingDemo](GratingDemo)             - Basic display of a grating on the screen.
+   [HDRMinimalisticOpenGLDemo](HDRMinimalisticOpenGLDemo) - Basic demo on how to render [OpenGL](OpenGL) 3D stimuli on a HDR display.
+   [HDRViewer](HDRViewer)               - A simple image viewer for displaying HDR images on a HDR display.
    [IsomerizationsInDishDemo](IsomerizationsInDishDemo) - Compute photoreceptor isomerizations for retina in a dish.
    [IsomerizationsInEyeDemo](IsomerizationsInEyeDemo)  - Compute photoreceptor isomerizations for human eye.
    [KbDemo](KbDemo)                  - Demonstrate [KbCheck](KbCheck), [KbName](KbName), [KbWait](KbWait).